peterjmarko/llm-narrative-framework/TESTING.md

 *   **Default Profile (`default`):**
     This is the standard test case.
 It runs the full pipeline with LLM-based candidate selection active and injects controlled validation failures to test the script's resilience.

+    > **Note on Validating Cutoff Logic:**
+    > The `default` profile includes an extra, isolated test to validate the data-driven cutoff logic in `select_final_candidates.py`.
+This test requires a large, pre-generated dataset that is not included in the repository.
+    >
+    > **To enable this test, you must manually place the following three files in the `tests/assets/large_seed/` directory:**
+    > ```
+    > tests/assets/large_seed/
+    > └── data/
+    >     ├── foundational_assets/
+    >     │   ├── eminence_scores.csv
+    >     │   └── ocean_scores.csv
+    >     └── intermediate/
+    >         └── adb_eligible_candidates.txt
+    > ```
+    > These files can be obtained by running the full data preparation pipeline on a large dataset.
+If these files are not present, the cutoff logic validation will be skipped, but the rest of the Layer 3 integration test will still run.

     ```powershell
     pdm run test-l3-default
     ```